Faaab/CS50_Pset1/README.md

 # CS50_Pset1
 This repository contains three small programs that I wrote for CS50's Introduction to Computer Science.
 All of them are written in C.
+These programs have no connections to each other, and are here just for archiving purposes.

 1. Hello.c
 Prints "Hello, world!"